snehadiwan04/cds-exp-7/README.md

 - *Definition* : An array is a variable that can store multiple values of the same type.

-- *Use of Arrays* : Regular variables (e.g., v1, v2, v3) are manageable for a few objects, but arrays are needed for a larger number of instances.
+- *Use of Arrays* : Regular variables (e.g., v1, v2, v3) are manageable for a few objects, but arrays are needed for  a large number of instances.

 - *Indexing* : Array indexes start at 0, with the first item at index x[0].